nikk1n/Movie-Maze/README.md

 Features
 Movie Search: Allows users to quickly find movies .
-View Movie Details: Displays key information about the movie, such as rating, description, poster, and release date.
+View Movie Details: Displays key information about the movie, such as rating, description, poster, and gross.

 Contributing
 We welcome community contributions!
 To make changes to the project: